-Often people sincerely vow to do something, to form a habit, to carry out a plan, to meditate, to exercise, but somewhere between their resolve and actual execution, they lose motivation and action.
+Often people sincerely vow to do something, to form a habit, carry out a plan, meditate, exercise, but somewhere between their resolve and actual execution, they lose motivation and action.
 They want to be disciplined, they even try hard to break their patterns, yet they often end up doing the reverse of what they sincerely wished.
 Does that mean they were not serious in the first place?
 Were their goals a little too ambitious?
 Actually, not quite.

 If you can heal yourself of most, if not all, major untoward happenings in your life, you will experience a blissful state without even going through the rigors of meditation.
 In this post, let me introduce you to the thesis; the next one will detail the actual practice.

 There was a guy called Bo.
 A high-level executive, in his mid-forties, working for a large organization, Bo had a happy family with a loving wife and two kids.
 However, he was often battered by episodes of shooting pain in his right knee and wild mood swings.
 He was physically fit, all medical reports were fine.
-Nothing could explain his knee-ache.
-As for the mood swings, they happened even when he was on a vacation when there was no stress of work.
+Nothing could explain his knee ache.
+As for the mood swings, they happened even when he was on vacation when there was no stress of work.
 To make matters worse, he experienced it more in a public setting.

-When in such state, Bo often said things that hurt his wife and damaged their relationship.
-He would later apologize but the impact of apology almost vanished, for, the pattern of verbal bashing and subsequent apologizing seemed intertwined and constant.
+When in such a state, Bo often said things that hurt his wife and damaged their relationship.
+He would later apologize but the impact of the apology almost vanished, for, the pattern of verbal bashing and subsequent apologizing seemed intertwined and constant.

 They tried many things without success.
 One lucky day, they came across a genuine healer.
-He advised them to recall and narrate the major incidents of his life, especially those where he experienced grief and pain, physical or mental.
-A few hours later, they had figured out the cause of his sudden appearance of physical pain and mood swings.
+He advised them to recall and narrate the major incidents of his life, especially those where he had experienced grief and pain, physical or mental.
+A few hours later, they figured out the cause of his sudden appearance of physical pain and mood swings.
 It turned out that Bo was bullied in school.

-One particular time, a bully gave him a nasty blow on his right knee with a baseball bat.
+One particular time, a bully gave him a nasty blow to his right knee with a baseball bat.
 The blow did not break his knee but he cried out loud in excruciating pain.
 His wailing and howling immediately got the attention of many and he was promptly given medical aid.
 The bully was expelled from the school and no one ever pestered him thereafter.